 - Burial at sea

 Remember there’s no need to have a service at all, if that’s what you’d like or if you’re on a small budget.
-A direct burial or direct cremation may be suitable.
+A direct cremation or burial (also known as an unattended funeral) might be suitable.
 This is when the person who died is buried or cremated privately.
 There’s no service.
 This can make arranging a funeral simpler and keep costs down.

 Choose a funeral venue